-Know this, if someone asks you to co-sign a loan with them because their credit is not the best, then their credit becomes your credit!
+If someone asks you to co-sign a loan it’s because their credit is not in good shape.
+If it was, why would they need your credit?
+When you agree to vouch for another person, their credit becomes your credit!
+This means if they do not pay on time your credit will take a negative hit.
 And if you filed bankruptcy to improve your credit, you may not have another chance to get your credit straight.

 Only agree to co-sign for another’s loan if you can comfortably afford to make the payment all by yourself.
 You have to assume the other person will NOT make the payment, which happens quite frequently.
 If they do make on-time payments, then great.
 But be prepared to make the monthly if they cannot make the payment for any reason.

 Here are some tips on whether you should co-sign for someone else: